mlcommons/ck/README.md

 CK can also complement existing technology such as Docker and VM images as a higher-level light weight wrapper technology with simple, extensible and unified JSON API.
+This is particularly useful for computer systems' R&D where software and even hardware is changing every day and becomes outdated very quickly.
+Hence, researchers want to be able to actually rebuild and rerun experimental setups using their own native tools (latest or different operating systems, compilers and libraries) rather than using VM images - CK was also developed to solve this issue.

 CK can be invoked in a unified way via CMD or JSON web service.
 It can also be directly invoked from other programs and tools